tsmarques/WikiGraph/README.md

 #WikiGraph

-WikiGraph is a small software intended to help students test and understand graphs and the algorithms applied in this Data Structures.
-It is still in development, so the code might not be optimized and cleaned.
+WikiGraph is a small software intended to help students test and understand graphs and the algorithms applied in this data structure.
+It is still in development, so the code might not be optimized and cleaned and some functionalities are not working.

 ###Algorithms Implemented